javamaasai/trendnewsapp/README.md

 Trend news app is a news moblile application that list technological news and information from all around the globe.

-  - comprises of both software, market, electronic products and scientific technical news
+  - comprises of both software, market, electronic products and scientific technological news
   - news data is loaded in a list
   - designed for low network